ceciliagarzella/mixed-bev/README.md

 # mixed-bev

-Every March, the South by Southwest festival attracts visitors from around the world to Austin, Texas and promotes the city’s tourism sector.
-But exactly how much does March contribute to yearly sales of alcohol in downtown Austin?
+Every March, the South by Southwest festival attracts visitors from around the world to Austin, Texas, and promotes the city’s tourism sector.
+But exactly how much do March sales contribute to yearly sales of alcohol in downtown Austin?
 How did this change during the COVID-19 pandemic? 🍸

 👉**Project Goals**: